ashierj/superdemo/doc/architecture/blueprints/feature_flags_usage_in_dev_and_ops/index.md

   [not be confident we'll be able to scale, support, and maintain a feature](https://about.gitlab.com/handbook/product/gitlab-the-product/#experiment-beta-ga) in its current form for every designed use case ([example](https://gitlab.com/gitlab-org/gitlab/-/issues/336070#note_1523983444)).
   There are also scenarios where a feature is not complete enough to be considered an MVC.
-  Providing a flag in this case allows customers to disable the new feature until it's performant enough.
+  Providing a flag in this case allows engineers and customers to disable the new feature until it's performant enough.
 - Operations: Site reliability engineer or Support engineer can use these flags to disable potentially resource-heavy features in order to the instance back to a more stable and available state.
 Another example is SaaS-only features.